 expectations and set new benchmarks for excellence in everything from cutting-edge innovations to personalized care.

-At MASSH Hospital, MiniPerc is performed in a fully equipped endourology unit designed for precision and safety.
+At MASSH Hospital South Delhi, MiniPerc is performed in a fully equipped endourology unit designed for precision and safety.
 Our operation theatres are equipped with the latest miniature nephroscopes, laser lithotripters, and advanced imaging systems, ensuring reliable outcomes in kidney stone removal.
 The surgical team consists of experienced endourologists, anaesthesiologists, and nephrology support, delivering comprehensive care.
 MASSH is committed to patient-centric care with clear communication, ethical practices, and seamless insurance support, making us a trusted destination for advanced kidney stone management.

 MASSH Group of Hospitals is a trusted name in delivering advanced healthcare solutions with a network of premier super speciality hospitals, committed to providing ethical, compassionate, and innovative care.
 Our expanding network ensures that cutting-edge medical services are always within your reach.